 Spring 2021 (tentative)

-Public meeting: Midpen board to consider certifying environmental impact report and adopting program, allowing work to begin.
+Public meeting: Midpen board to consider certifying final environmental impact report and adopting program, allowing work to begin.

 Tentative public input and environmental impact report process for prescribed fire.